taktile-org/await-taktile-deployment-action/README.md

 # Await Taktile Deployment Action

 This action will wait until the commit hash that kicked it off has been turned into a running Taktile deployment.
-Use this action to block the next step in your GitHub Action job until the new deployment is live.
+Use this action to block the next step in your GitHub Action job until that new deployment is live.

-For example, this may be useful if you want to update the policy you layer on top of the model's predictions.
-You could use this action to wait until the new model is live and only then send an update request to the backend where you manage the policy you apply on top of predictions.

 ## Inputs